Clinical-Genomics/cg/CONTRIBUTING.md

 Includes: `stats`, `hk`, `status`

-The API accepts the name of a flowcell which will be looked up in `stats`.
+The API accepts the name of a flow cell which will be looked up in `stats`.
 For all samples on the flowcell it will:

 1. Check if the quality (Q30) is good enough to include the sequencing results